-The Company prepares its condensed consolidated interim financial statements (the "Financial Statements") in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting.
+The Company prepares its Financial Statements in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting.
 The Financial Statements should be read in conjunction with the Company's audited consolidated financial statements as at and for the year ended January 31, 2017 and have been prepared using accounting policies consistent with those used in the Company's January 31, 2017 annual consolidated financial statements except for new standards and amendments mandatorily effective for the first time from February 1, 2017.